pasekji/jekyll-theme-console-demo-hacker/index.md

 # Welcome Stranger!

-This website is in "permanent" state of development.
+This website is in a "permanent" state of development.
 Sometimes, when I feel to, I'm implementing new features or writing some posts.
-Feel free to explore!
+Feel free to explore! ;)